Hedman scores in OT, Lightning beat Hurricanes 4-3

 Tampa Bay remained active before Wednesday afternoon's trade deadline, sending center Valtteri Filppula to Philadelphia.
 Filppula is signed through next season at a salary-cap hit of $5 million.

+''I look at our day (Tuesday at Florida), we traded a guy basically at the pregame meal and came out flat,'' Peters said. ''They traded a guy (Wednesday afternoon) and they came out flat.
+They're humans, so it has an impact on you..''

-The deal clears more cap space for the Lightning, who earlier in the week traded goaltender Ben Bishop and center Brian Boyle.
+The Filppula deal clears more cap space for the Lightning, who earlier in the week traded goaltender Ben Bishop and center Brian Boyle.

 NOTES: Carolina LW Jeff Skinner missed his second straight game due to a stiff neck but could return for Friday night's game against Arizona. ...
 Hurricanes LW Brock McGinn, hurt in Tuesday's game at Florida, sat out with an upper-body injury.